Running with Dystonia

 Running on grass barefoot was still fine but walking got worse.
 I realized Chacos were the only shoes I wanted to wear around.
 My toes had to work differently in them (slightly different motor pattern) and my foot behaved a little better.

 The strange symptoms were enough to make me feel crazy.
 I tried all the tricks I had heard about.
-Tried listening to certain kinds of music, listening to podcasts, chewing gum, dribbling a basketball, etc. But it either had no effect or only worked one day.
+Tried listening to certain kinds of music, listening to podcasts, chewing gum, dribbling a basketball, etc. But it either had no effect or only helped for a day or so.

 Nov 2020 -While minimal..symptoms weren't going away so I finally got in to see a Neurologist at Vanderbilt who officially diagnosed me with Runners Dystonia.
 I was crushed because I had already read so much about it, but was holding out it was temporary.
 I still had a lot of questions and knew there were a lot of unknowns.
 Thankfully I was not told to quit running.
 The neurologist didn't know or suggest much about neuroplasticity exercises but felt if motor pattern wasn't bad that I could continue.
 I told her about all my barefoot grass running and how it always seemed to help.
 I know she thought I was crazy.
 The doc had mostly seen it in musicians.
 She was surprised how functional I was with it..and suggested first trying a CNS muscle relaxer (but didn't end up helping).